pydantic/pydantic/docs/migration.md

 ### `PyObject` replaced with `ImportString`

-The type `PyObject` has been replaced with `ImportString`, which is a string that can be imported as a module.
-There are some subtle differences between how values are validated for the two types, so if you were using `PyObject` in Pydantic V1, you may need to make some changes beyond just changing the name of the type.
+The type `PyObject` has been replaced with `ImportString`, which is a string that represents a module or module attribute.
+While these two types are very similar, there are some subtle differences between how values are validated for the two types, so if you were using `PyObject` in Pydantic V1 you may need to make some changes beyond just changing the name of the type.

 See the [`ImportString` docs](usage/types/string_types.md#importstring) for more information.